sg-s/xolotl/docs/reference/xolotl-methods.md

 # cleanup

-A static method that cleans up all transpiled ``C++`` and compiled binary files.
-Usage:
+**Syntax**

 ```
 xolotl.cleanup
 x.cleanup
 ```

+**Description**

+A static method that cleans up all transpiled ``C++`` and compiled binary files.

+!!! warning
     Use of this method will trigger a warning every time it is called.
 You do not need to use this in normal use, but can call this to force a recompile, or to delete old and unused binaries.